Phony Tax Credits Wind Up with Jail, Legal Malpractice Lawsuit

 If you believe you suffered a financial loss of $250,000 or more, call us.
 Anywhere in the U.S., we can probably help.
 Most cases can be handled on a contingent (“success”) fee basis.

-For more information, contact attorney Brian Mahany at (414) 704-6731 (direct) or by mail at All calls are strictly confidential.
+For more information, contact attorney Brian Mahany online by phone at 202.800-9791 or by mail at .
+All calls are strictly confidential.

-Mahany & Ertl – America’s Fraud Lawyers.
-Offices in Milwaukee, Wisconsin; Detroit, Michigan and Portland, Maine.
+Mahany Law – America’s Fraud Lawyers.
+We are a national boutique practice with lawyers throughout the United States.
+Our headquarters in Milwaukee, Wisconsin.
 Services available in most cities and states.